Phil-ivault/cryptoainews_processor/README.md

 This application automates the process of news extraction and summarization from specified Telegram channels.
 It leverages AI models through OpenRouter to transform messages into structured articles, caches this data along with cryptocurrency prices using Redis, and presents it through a user-facing webpage and a set of RESTful APIs.

+**For a complete walkthrough, from initial software installation to configuration, local setup, and deployment guidance, please refer to our detailed [GETTING_STARTED.md](GETTING_STARTED.md) guide.**

 ---

 ## ✨ Features